SAS214/C-Projects/README.md

 # C-Projects
 This repository consists of C projects done during college.

 #This projects are for demonstration purpose only.
-The Comments are also removed to show the code more clearly.#
+Most comments are also removed to show the code more clearly.#

 Here is the list of porjects with small description